 Wie viele Fleischesser braucht es, um eine Glühbirne zu erwechseln?
 Sie werden es nicht tun!
 Ihre Vorfahren hatten keine Glühbirnen und Löwen auch nicht.

 Vegans have absolutely no reason to lie about conditions of meat, dairy and egg farms.
 By exposing those industries, they do not personally gain anything.
 But there are billions of dollars riding on animal agriculture.
 Think long and hard on that before accusing vegans of propaganda and brainwashing.
+Do-gooder derogation is the backlash reported by moral minorities, traced to resentment by the mainstream against feeling morally judged.

 11) Why does a cow make milk?
 Do you know what happens to the calves?
 Dairy cows are mechanicaly rape-inseminated once a year for live births which are then immediately taken from their mothers and killed or penned.
 The mom's life is reduced from twenty years to five years (worn out, so slaughtered usually for leather) and the calve's lives to usually about a day (soft leather).